emmanuelnk/github-actions-workflow-ts/README.md

   // the filename of the workflow to be generated is the
   // first argument of the Workflow class constructor
   // i.e. example-filename.yml
-  const exampleWorkflow = new Workflow('example-filename', {
+  // IMPORTANT: the instance of Workflow MUST be exported with `export` export const exampleWorkflow = new Workflow('example-filename', {
     name: Example,
     on: {
       workflow_dispatch: {}